-- Sales of Scratch-Off games totaled a record of more than $3.2 billion, up by $213.5 million, or over 7 percent, from the previous year and surpassing the previous record of $2.9 billion in 2018-19.
-These games account for close to 72 percent of total sales.
+- Sales of Scratch-Off games totaled more than $3.5 billion, down by $244.5 million, or 6.5 percent, from the previous year.
+These games account for 70 percent of total traditional sales.

-- Sales of Monitor Games, which include Keno and Xpress Sports games, totaled an estimated $53.7 million this fiscal year, an increase of almost $7 million, or 15 percent, from the previous fiscal year.
+- Sales of Monitor Games, which include Keno and Xpress Sports games, totaled an estimated $55.7 million this fiscal year, an increase of more than $800,000, or 1.5 percent, from the previous fiscal year.

 The Pennsylvania Lottery operates as a bureau within the Pennsylvania Department of Revenue.
 Financial statements are available at palottery.com, under Annual Sales & Benefit Reports